-- You dispose of investment credit property before the end of 5 full years after the property was placed in service (recapture period); - You change the use of the property before the end of the recapture period so that it no longer qualifies as investment credit property; - The business use of the property decreases before the end of the recapture period so that it no longer qualifies (in whole or in part) as investment credit property; - Any building to which section 47(d) applies will no longer be a qualified rehabilitated building when placed in service; - Any property to which section 48(b) applies will no longer qualify as investment credit property when placed in service; - Before the end of the recapture period, your proportionate interest is reduced by more than one-third in an S corporation, partnership (other than an electing large partnership), estate, or trust that allocated the cost or basis of property to you for which you claimed a credit; - You return leased property (on which you claimed a credit) to the lessor before the end of the recapture period; - A net increase in the amount of nonqualified nonrecourse financing occurs for any property to which section 49(a)(1) applied; or - A grant under section 1603 of the American Recovery and Reinvestment Tax Act of 2009 was made for section 48 property for which a credit was determined before the grant was made.
+- You dispose of investment credit property before the end of 5 full years after the property was placed in service (recapture period): - You change the use of the property before the end of the recapture period so that it no longer qualifies as investment credit property; - The business use of the property decreases before the end of the recapture period so that it no longer qualifies (in whole or in part) as investment credit property; - Any building to which section 47(d) applies will no longer be a qualified rehabilitated building when placed in service; - Any property to which section 48(b) applies will no longer qualify as investment credit property when placed in service; - Before the end of the recapture period, your proportionate interest is reduced by more than one-third in an S corporation, partnership (other than an electing large partnership), estate, or trust that allocated the cost or basis of property to you for which you claimed a credit; - You return leased property (on which you claimed a credit) to the lessor before the end of the recapture period; - A net increase in the amount of nonqualified nonrecourse financing occurs for any property to which section 49(a)(1) applied; or - A grant under section 1603 of the American Recovery and Reinvestment Tax Act of 2009 was made for section 48 property for which a credit was allowed for progress expenditures before the grant was made.
+Recapture is applicable to those amounts previously included in the qualified basis for an energy credit, including progress expenditures, that are also the basis for the 1603 grant;

-Sep 25, 2011 Cat.
+Oct 23, 2013 Cat.
 No. 12277P

 - A grant under section 9023 of the Patient Protection and Affordable Care Act was made for investment for which a credit was determined under section 48D before the grant was made.
 Exceptions to recapture.
 Recapture of the investment credit does not apply to any of the following. - 1.
-A transfer due to the death of the taxpaver. - 2.
+A transfer due to the death of the taxpayer. - 2.
 A transfer between spouses or incident to divorce under section 1041.
 However, a later disposition by the transferee is subject to recapture to the same extent as if the transferor had disposed of the property at the later date. - 3.
 A transaction to which section 381(a) applies (relating to certain acquisitions of the assets of one corporation by another corporation). - 4.
 A mere change in the form of conducting a trade or business if: - a.
 The property is retained as investment credit property in that trade or business, and - b.
 The taxpayer retains a substantial interest in that trade or business.